shanthi1999/web-dev-error-solutions/errors/javascript/creating-a-smooth-animated-scroll-reveal-with-css/README.md

+# 🐞 Creating a Smooth, Animated Scroll Reveal with CSS

 This document details how to create a smooth, animated scroll reveal effect using pure CSS.
 This effect reveals elements as the user scrolls down the page, adding a touch of dynamism and visual interest.
 We'll be utilizing CSS transitions and the `scroll-snap-type` property (where supported) for a polished look.